jeceljr/baby8/README.md

 The *dir* field indicates if the instruction is CAR or LD (for "CARrega or "LoaD") if it is a 0 and ARM or ST (for "ARMazena" or "STore") if it is a 1.
 The address is formed by the contents of the two indicated registers.
 In the case of a write to memory, the data is the result of the previous instruction (the "K" register).
 In the csae of a read from memory, the data will only arrive in time for the following instruction and it will be used as an operand in places of the destination.

+The mode bits will indicate an operation on the low register and will appear in the assembly as the following arguments:

+- 000: rH,rL (normal address)
+- 001: rH,rL++ (post increment)
+- 010: rH,rL-- (post decrement)
+- 011: rH,rL (normal address)
+- 100: rH,rL (normal address)
+- 101: rH,++rL (pre increment)
+- 110: rH,--rL (pre decrement)
+- 111: rH,rL (normal address)

+Four different modes indicate normal addressing, but we only need one of them.
+Note that the increments and decrements are 8 bit only and so might give the wrong result if there is a carry or borrow that is supposed to affect rH.
+The case of post operations it is not so bad since this can be detected and corrected after the memory access.
+But for pre operations the wrong address will be used, so these modes have a more limited use.

+### Special loads

+The memory instruction are not to be used with the "K" bit, so this encoding can be used for special instructions.